heet007-code/CLIP-disease-xray/README.md

-# Zero/Few-Shot Chest X-Ray Classification
+# Zero-shot and Few-Shot Chest X-Ray Classification

 This repository supports zero-shot and few-shot classification for both common and rare chest diseases using large-scale public datasets and CLIP-based models.